ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 This ensures that all downloads are explicitly specified.
 Nix achieves this by creating a network namespaces that only has a single loopback network device.
-`nix-build-shell` also should create a network namespace and create a loopback interface `lo` that only provide the loopback addresses `127.0.0.1/8` and `::1/128`.
+`nix-build-shell` also should create a network namespace and create a loopback interface `lo` that only provides the loopback addresses `127.0.0.1/8` and `::1/128`.

 The network namespace can be created similarly to the previous namespaces.
 To add a loopback device use the ioctl with `SIOCSIFFLAGS` argument.

 Tip: Take a look how [nix](https://github.com/NixOS/nix) uses this ioctl by searching its source code.
-For convience this template also provides the needed `ifreq` struct definition for Rust in the `ifreq` module.
+For convience, this template also provides the needed `ifreq` struct definition for Rust in the `ifreq` module.

 # Test 5: test_mountnamespace.py